Q2 Resource Roundup (2025)

 June Deadlines

-Last Updated: March 14, 2025
+Last Updated: April 30, 2025

 Rolling Deadlines

-Last Updated: March 27, 2025
+Last Updated: April 28, 2025

-• Seeding Sovereignty’s Mutual Aid Program is accepting application for CARE (Community Aid for Renewal and Empowerment), a groundbreaking monthly online herbal remedy training workshop designed to make herbal knowledge accessible, empower community healing, and uplift the work of BIPOC herbalists.
+• Seeding Sovereignty’s Mutual Aid Program is accepting applications for CARE (Community Aid for Renewal and Empowerment), a groundbreaking monthly online herbal remedy training workshop designed to make herbal knowledge accessible, empower community healing, and uplift the work of BIPOC herbalists.
 This is a compensated position ($450 for all above deliverables) lasting one month.

 • The Disabled Consultant Futures Fund is currently open to disabled writers, actors, and academics who are currently working in the entertainment industry as disability consultants.
 Consultants who meet the eligibility requirements can become Approved Consultants.
 Approved Consultants can submit Qualified Consulting Offers for a $1,500 per project cap on reimbursements from the Fund.